wleklinskimateusz/wleklinskimateusz/README.md

 - 💬 Ask me about the beginning of the Universe (don't ask me what was before that ;D)
 - 📫 How to reach me:
 [linkedin](https://www.linkedin.com/in/mateusz-wlekli%C5%84ski/)
 - ⚡ Fun fact: An electron contrary to popular belief isn't blue - it has no color because it doesn't interct using the Strong Force.
-Proton on the other hand is white (combined red + green + blue)
+Proton on the other hand is white (combined colors of quarks inside: red + green + blue)